veeru-codes/react-supabase-fullstack/README.md

-# react-supabase-fullstack
+# React-Supabase Fullstack

-A full stack React and Supabase application.
+A full stack React and Supabase application - Today-I-Learned.